Like A Mountain Collapsed: Taiwan Reels From Biggest Quake In 25 Years - UrduPoint

 Its epicentre was in eastern Hualien county, a mountainous region known for its picturesque trails and seascape views.

-At least nine people died in the quake -- all in Hualien -- with three killed on a hiking trail and two crushed in their vehicles by boulders from landslides.
+At least nine people died in the quake -- all in Hualien -- with three killed on a hiking trail and three crushed in their vehicles by boulders from landslides.

 Images filmed by a train passenger and obtained by AFP's verification team showed a landslide near one Hualien trail, sending up a cloud of white dust across its mountain ridges.